-It’s week 50 and the final week of our crochet along.
+It’s time to add the border to The 50 Stitches crochet along and the its our final week.
 I can’t believe that this is the end of the journey.
 It’s been a roller coaster of a year, but I’m so grateful to you for joining me for my first published CAL.
 I can’t wait to show you what I have in store for next year (more about that later).
 But for now, lets complete out border and join our panels.

 This pattern is written in US terms, but the UK translation is below.